What is syphilis?

 Stage 3 rarely occurs nowadays - syphilis is usually diagnosed and treated earlier!

-• People with an active and diverse sex life
+• People with active, diverse sex lives

-• Sex workers
+• Sex workers and their clients

 When should I take a syphilis test?